Technical articles on AI agent security, threat research, and building open-source security tools.

 Anthropic created MCP, then shipped reference servers with path traversal, argument injection, SQL injection, and sandbox escapes.
 9 CVEs analyzed, attack chains documented, and what Aguara detects.

 Researchers at 4 universities formalize the agentic AI threat model with two supply chains and the Viral Agent Loop.
-Here is how Aguara's 153 detection rules map to every attack class they identified.
+Historical mapping note: rule counts in the article reflect the catalog at publication time.

 OpenClaw's security team has shipped 40+ patches in weeks.
 But the skill ecosystem is still your responsibility.
 7 practical security checks plus step-by-step Aguara integration for scanning skills, configs, and CI/CD.